earlution/dev-toolkit/packages/frameworks/numbering & versioning/README.md

 ### ⚠️ CRITICAL: Copy, Don't Reference

-**Projects MUST copy versioning policies from `vibe-dev-kit`, not link to them.**
+**Projects MUST copy versioning policies from `ai-dev-kit`, not link to them.**

 **Why Copy?**
 - Projects need to customize Epic/Story/Task ranges, file paths, and terminology
 - Projects evolve independently and may need project-specific adaptations
 - Copying ensures projects have full control over their versioning policies
-- Prevents breaking changes in `vibe-dev-kit` from affecting consuming projects
+- Prevents breaking changes in `ai-dev-kit` from affecting consuming projects

 **What to Copy:**
 1. **Core Policy Documents:**